 - POL 8307/PSY 8211: Proseminar in Political Psychology I (2 credits)

 - POL 8308/PSY 8212: Proseminar in Political Psychology II (2 credits)

 Students are also strongly advised to do a sequence of methods courses appropriate for their own research plans.
-Typically, this is the standard quantitative method sequence within the student's major field but may include other courses depending on the student's research goals.
+Typically, this is the standard quantitative or qualitative method sequence within the student's major field but may include other courses depending on the student's research goals.